MetPX/wmo_mesh/README.rst

 Boiling it down to this relatively small example makes discussion easier.

 *  The *datestamp* marks when the file was posted on the first broker in the network.
-   This allows easy calculcation of propagation delay across any number of nodes.
+   This allows easy calculation of propagation delay across any number of nodes.
    The date format looks like a floating point number,  but is the conventional YYYYMMDDHHMMSS (in UTC timezone) followed by a fraction of a second after the decimal place.

    This is chosen rather than any sort of epochal second count for readability and to avoid worrying about leap seconds.
 This format is essentially ISO8601 basic notation.
 The standard recommends a *T* be placed between date and time, and there is no convention to use a decimal marker for seconds.
-The use of a decimal marker allows for different users to give different levels of precision (milliseconds, microseconds, etc...) without changing the standard.
+The use of a decimal marker allows for different users to give different levels of precision (milliseconds, microseconds, etc...) without ambiguity.

-   In ISO8601 when times do not include a timzone marker, it is assumed to be local. in the meteorological domain, it seems clear the default should be UTC (Z in ISO parlance) Leaving the Z out seems reasonable.
+   In ISO8601 when times do not include a timezone marker, it is assumed to be local.
+   In the meteorological domain, UTC is more natural.
+Leaving the Z out seems reasonable.

 *  The *baseurl* marks the static starting point to build the complete download URL. it represents the root of the download tree on the remote web server.